DataDog/datadog-api-client-java/api_docs/v2/README.md

   - security_monitoring_rules_read: The ability to read Detection Rules.
   - security_monitoring_rules_write: The ability to create and edit Detection Rules.
   - security_monitoring_signals_read: The ability to view Security Signals.
+  - usage_read: The ability to view your organization&#39;s usage and usage attribution.
   - user_access_invite: The ability to invite other users to your organization.
   - user_access_manage: The ability to disable users, manage user roles, and manage SAML-to-role mappings.